renet/song-shine/README.md

 This app is work-in-progress and thus most functionality hasn't been implemented, yet.
 These steps will follow:

-- Unit and snaoshot tests with jest
+- Unit and snapshot tests with jest
 - Prop type definitions
 - Search
 - Add and delete songs and artists (editing already works)